 The safeguards provide a statutory framework for authorising a deprivation of liberty, including six separate assessments by designated professionals, and subsequent rights of review.

-There have been recent changes affecting the DoLS.
-A Supreme Court judgment in 2014 significantly widened the definition of deprivation of liberty, meaning more people were subsequently considered to have their liberty deprived.
+In 2014, a Supreme Court judgment significantly widened the definition of deprivation of liberty, meaning more people were subsequently considered to have their liberty deprived.
 There was a ten-fold increase in the number of deprivation of liberty applications following the judgment.

 In March 2017, the Law Commission published a report and Draft Bill recommending an overhaul of the DoLS process.
-The Law Commission recommends that DoLS are repealed and replaced by a new scheme called the Liberty Protection Safeguards, which would streamline the process for approving a deprivation of liberty.
+It recommended that DoLS are repealed and replaced by a new scheme called the Liberty Protection Safeguards, which would streamline the process for approving a deprivation of liberty.

 The Government’s final response, published in March 2018, broadly accepted the Law Commission’s recommendations.
 Care Minister Caroline Dinenage confirmed that the Government would “bring forward legislation to implement the model when parliamentary time allows.”